Updated May 10, 2023

 - It uses edit relationship means to blend.

 Here comes the creation of charts in visual analytics.
 It is the process of gaining data in an interactive interface.
 They separate the data into Dimensions and Measures.
 Dimensions give text columns.
 Measures give us numeric values.
 Aggregation is done to aggregate data.

-- Calculated values are defined by formulas for ex: SUM.
-They are used to generate numbers, dates.
+- Formulas define calculated values, for example, SUM.
+They are used to generate numbers and dates.

 - The elements required are: